Chavalentas/Software_Deployment/Lab2/README.md

 Since you can only use Windows version of the application service in the free tier storage in Azure, you have to use the correct version of the OS in the **azure-pipelines.yml** file.
 This is by changing the value of the attribute **appType** from **webAppLinux** to **webApp**.
-At first, the pipeline did not want to deploy the application because I create a Windows app service in Azure (since Linux version has monthly fees).
+At first, the pipeline did not want to deploy the application because I created a Windows app service in Azure (since Linux version has monthly fees).
 This was because the script in **azure-pipelines.yml** was aiming at a Linux version and it found a Windows version in my Azure resource.